Dealing with Death on Our Path of Creating

-Mammals and even all animals may die out, but Creating can still live on.
+Mammals and even all animals may die out, but Continuing Creation can still live on.

 Understand the Reality of Creative Destruction

 There are many examples of Creation first requiring destruction.
-It is also true that destruction requires Creation, because one can only destroy things that were previously created:
+It is also true that destruction requires Creation, because forces can only destroy things that were previously created:

-- Life on Earth (a creation) was made possible only by the death (a destruction) of the older, unnamed stars that went nova and supernova, spewing out the 94 natural elements that the gravity of our own star, the sun, gathered into the seven planets orbiting it, including planet Earth.
+- Life on Earth (a creation) was made possible only by the death (destruction) of the older, unnamed stars that went nova and supernova, spewing out the 94 natural elements that the gravity of our own star, the sun, gathered into the seven planets orbiting it, including planet Earth.

-- The young families (litters) of grizzly bears are destroyed when the male cubs wander off to seek and mate with females of more distant blood lines.
+- The young families (litters) of grizzly bears are broken up (destroyed) when the male cubs wander off to seek and mate with females of more distant blood lines.
 But their mating creates new grizzly bear families.